reymon359/gatsby-personal-site/content/posts/lifestyle-as-a-digital-nomad-staying-in-colivings/index.md

 > Digital nomads are people who use telecommunications technologies to earn a living and conduct their life in a nomadic manner.
 Such workers often work remotely from foreign countries, coffee shops, public libraries, co-working spaces, or recreational vehicles.
 The most common types of digital nomads include retired or semi-retired persons, independently wealthy or entrepreneurs, and (often younger) remote workers.
 People typically become digital nomads for many reasons, including the quest for financial independence and a career that allows for location independence. - [Wikipedia](https://en.wikipedia.org/wiki/Digital_nomad)

 Although most people I met had a laptop (or similar) to work with, this doesn’t mean all of them were doing a job associated with web development, digital marketing, or similar.
-Some had other jobs and used a computer to get tasks done like filling reports, sending files, or attending meetings.
+Many had jobs where they used a computer to get tasks done like filling reports, sending files, or attending meetings.

 Others didn't even have a job, like students who attended online classes and completed their homework.